OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 [openssl]

-; Specify the trusted CA certificate bundle
+; Specify the trusted CA bundle file

 openssl.cafile=/Applications/ServBay/package/common/openssl/3.2/cacert.pem

-; Specify the directory containing CA certificates (optional, but recommended)
+; Specify the directory containing CA certificates (optional but recommended)

 openssl.capath=/Applications/ServBay/package/common/openssl/3.2/certs